Jash-Khatri/Digitial_Adders/README.md

 64

-* After running the above command the CLA.v file will be generated in you current directory which will contain the verilog file for N-bit adder (N is 64 in this case)
+* After running the above command the CLA.v file will be generated in you current directory which is the verilog file for N-bit adder (N is 64 in this case)

+- run the follow command to generate the N-bit CRA circuit in verilog.
+- Code will ask to input the value of N when you will run ./a.out enter any value in power of 2.

+g++ RCA_gen.cpp

+./a.out

+64

+- After running the above command the RCA.v file will be generated in you current directory which is the verilog file for N-bit adder (N is 64 in this case)

 # Comparative Analysis